Installing a Cluster Node¶

 Linux¶

-supports two major service managers: systemd
+On Linux, grb_rs supports two major service managers: systemd

-command will detect the service manager
+and upstart.
+The install command will detect the service manager

 available on your system and will generate a service configuration file

-located in /etc/systemd/system/grb_rs.service
+located in /etc/systemd/system/grb_rs.service or

-for systemd
+/etc/init/grb_rs.conf for systemd and upstart, respectively.

 Once the file is generated, you can edit it to set advanced properties.

-Please refer to the documentation of systemd
+Please refer to the documentation of systemd or upstart to learn

 more about service configuration.

-commands to start and stop the service.
+Use the start and stop commands to start and stop the service.

 When the service is running, log messages are sent to the Linux

-and to a rotating log file, service.log
+syslog and to a rotating log file, service.log, located in the

-same directory as grb_rs
+same directory as grb_rs.

-command will delete the generated file.
+The uninstall command will delete the generated file.

 macOS¶